aarenson/PHPCap/README.md

 REDCap is a mature, secure web application for building and managing online surveys and databases.

 The REDCap API is a set of web services that allow other programs to interoperate with REDCap by exporting or importing data using HTTP Post requests.
-The REDCap development team supplied a class, `RestCallRequest` (original source of this file is unknown), which wraps the lower level code needed to encrypt, send, receive, and decrypt messages to the REDCap service in easier-to-use methods.

-The PhpCap classes build on `RestCallRequest` to provide higher level methods for commonly performed tasks such as exporting sets of records defined by various criteria, importing records, and reporting problems via email.
+The PhpCap classes provide higher level methods for commonly performed tasks such as exporting sets of records defined by various criteria, importing records, and reporting problems via email.
 The PhpCap classes also provide methods for common related tasks such as checking advanced link authorization, retrieving parameters sent by a data entry trigger, and checking whether or not a request was sent by an authorized server.